Docs: Configuration

 Values may optionally be wrapped in quotes, but this is not required, even for values containing spaces.
 The # character will not start an inline comment if it appears inside of a quoted value.
 Outside of a quoted value, it may also be backslash-escaped as \# to insert a literal.

-Sections in option files are interpreted as environment names – typically one of “production”, “staging”, or “development”, but any arbitrary name is allowed.
+Sections in option files are interpreted as environment names, for example “production”, “staging”, or “development”.
+Any arbitrary name is allowed.
 Every Skeema command takes an optional positional arg specifying an environment name, which will cause options in the corresponding section to be applied.
 Options that appear at the top of the file, prior to any environment name, are always applied; these may be overridden by options subsequently appearing in a selected environment.

 If no environment name is supplied to the Skeema CLI, the default environment name is “production”.
 The Cloud Linter service also always operates using the “production” environment’s configuration.